Impact of Domestic Violence on Child Custody Matters in Arizona

 Although the Arizona Court of Appeals has never directly adopted the Deluna test or required courts to use the Deluna test, the Deluna opinion nevertheless contains valuable insight.

-At the very minimum, the Deluna test is helpful in defining what “significant” domestic violence is in Arizona and what a “significant history” of domestic violence is in Arizona.
+At the very minimum, the Deluna test is helpful in defining what “significant” domestic violence is in Arizona and what a “significant history” of domestic violence is in an Arizona child custody case.

 “When the trial court finds a parent has committed an act of domestic violence against the other parent, subsection (D) creates ‘a rebuttable presumption that an award of sole or joint legal decision-making to the parent who committed the act of domestic violence is contrary to the child’s best interest.’”
 See § 25-403.03(D).